Beating Heart of Italy

 (Venice, Vicenza, Verona, Lake Garda, Parma, Bologna, Ravenna, Gradara, San Marino)

-As all the tours I design are customized, this is a TOUR Itinerary IDEA presented as one of the many ways you can experience Italy on your PRIVATE TOUR with Audrey.
+As all the tours Audrey designs are customized, this is a TOUR Itinerary IDEA presented as one of the many ways you can experience Italy on your PRIVATE TOUR with your local host.

 Tour starts in Venice and ends in Ravenna

 If you have been “Dreaming of Italy” then this might be the perfect tour for you.
 Join me on this amazing itinerary discovering some of the best Italy has to offer.
 If you love Italy and have enjoyed seeing famous sites like Rome and Tuscany, but are ready to try something new, then join me as you discover new and wonderful sites in Italy!

 Indulge your mind, body and soul on a journey into the Cuisine and Culture of Northern Italy, as you explore and discover what makes this part of Italy so hypnotic and sumptuous.
 Admire the medieval, Renaissance and Palladian architecture of hidden towns such as Vicenza as well as the cities of Verona and Venice.
 Appreciate the depth and subtleties of the great works of art that abound.
 Explore art in cathedrals, historic piazzas, and astonishing museums.
 Savor the Italian “slow foods” philosophy and enjoy meals of delicacies and fine wines.